TODAY! Is my blogs 2nd birthday! YAY!

 Strangely enough, the worlds financial markets has pretty much recovered already, albeit certain areas are still suffering from post-traumatic pandemic disorder.

 The race to bring a vaccine to the masses is on, and recent rumors say it will happen already this year.
 Last I heard, 8 different vaccines was in the final stages of development (phase 3).
 China and Russia are said to be the first countries to start vaccinating their own population – safe vaccine or not…

-Personally, I’m not a huge fan of this development, but I’m not at risk to die from the virus, so I probably shouldn’t be complaining.
+Personally, I’m not a huge fan of this development, but I’m not at risk of dying from the virus, so I probably shouldn’t be complaining.
 So I won’t 🙂

 Instead, Lets look back at what happened in my second year on FIRE…